Picture this: You’re walking through a city carrying a camera ready to capture everyday moments.

 In need of a replacement and on a limited budget, I found the Samyang AF 35mm F1.4 FE II.

-This lens provided performance, having an impact, and truly coming to my rescue.
+This lens provided performance, had an impact, and truly came to my rescue.

 Quite Autofocus: